 Feline Herpesvirus (Feline Viral Rhinotracheitis)Feline Herpesvirus (FHV-1) is also known as Feline Viral Rhinotracheitis.
 It is one of the most common contagious respiratory diseases in cats.
 Unvaccinated cats that contract FHV-1 remain lifelong carriers of the virus and easily pass it to other cats through viral shedding.
 The disease can pop up again at any time, especially during times of stress, either causing respiratory issues or just shedding the virus to other cats that are not vaccinated.

-Oral Antibiotics, like Amoxicillin & Doxycycline, and eye ointments, like Terramycin® or Vetericyn®, are important to help prevent secondary infections and allow healing.
+Oral Antibiotics, like Amoxicillin and Doxycycline, and eye ointments, like Terramycin® or Vetericyn®, are important to help prevent secondary infections and allow healing.
 Even with treatment, most cats will be lifelong carriers of the virus.
-Some studies estimate 70% of the feral cat population carries Herpesvirus.
+Some studies estimate 70 percent of the feral cat population carries Herpesvirus.

-OTHER TREATMENTSCats with respiratory issues cannot smell food and thus will not eat.
-Flushing their nose with saline drops and using Grizzly Salmon Oil™ on food to increase the smell is great help.
+Other TreatmentsCats with respiratory issues cannot smell food and thus will not eat.
+Flushing their nose with saline drops and using product/alaska-naturals-salmon-oil-formula?sku=23741-504™ on food to increase the smell is great help.
 Older cats often start eating once this is done, making recovery likely.
 Kittens may need to be tube fed as they seem to be affected centrally and have no appetite when fighting Rhinotracheitis.

 As you can see, there is a lot of care and treatment in getting a kitten over Feline Herpesvirus, but good nursing care and antibiotics can lead to success.

 If you need help, call us at 800.786.4751.

 Don Bramlage, DVM, Former Director of Veterinary Services at Revival Animal Health